Sojasmine/alana/Testing.md

   * To be able to create a new password if I forgot it.

-  > In the sign in page, user can clik on the link 'Forgot you're password and provide a new password".
+  > On the sign-in page, the user can click on the link 'Forgot you're password and provide a new password".
   ![password](screenshot/password.jpeg)

   * To find details about my previous order details.

-  > An order history is available under the profile page for an user with an account.
+  > An order history is available under the profile page for a user with an account.

   ![profile](screenshot/prof.jpeg)